 Global Immersion

-Typically held during the January Intersession, between the Spring II and Summer terms, or at the end of Summer term, Global Immersion is an intense, one-week, two-credit course, with some engagements held at a university abroad.
+Typically held during the January Intersession, Spring Break, start of Summer term, or at the end of Summer term, Global Immersion is an intense, one-week, two-credit course, with some engagements held at a university abroad.
 Classroom work is supplemented with on-site visits to government offices and corporate partners.
 Students collaborate with business leaders to examine a particular industry problem from the businesses’ perspective.
 Students learn firsthand how businesses are adapting to emerging political developments and how political outcomes impact business decisions and strategy.
-Topics include trade, industry, financial systems, regulation, health care systems, supply chain disruption, innovation, sustainability, and leadership strategies.
+Topics include technology, financial systems, health care systems, innovation, sustainability, and organizational management strategies, and social impact.

 Global Immersion Offerings